 In 2007 one of the members, Frank Durksen, purchased a 10 acre low-bank waterfront lot on the Methow River in Twisp, Washington.
 After a discussion with Stevens and Barber, Durksen offered the property to the club for the location of a summer rally/camp out.
 Stevens suggested that an Over-The-Pass ride would be in order and thus was born what has become an annual rally event in eastern Washington.
 The first year (2007) had attendance of 27 members in tents, RVs, and motels.
 In 2010, Durksen sold the property and the venue moved to the Big Twin Lakes RV & Campground in Winthrop where it now averages 90+ participants.

-By the end of 2016, the club has grown to 140 members, some of whom are in eastern Washington, Oregon, and British Columbia.
-The annual April swap meet has become a premiere event for Northwesterners who have an interest in vintage motorcycles, and the annual summer rally has become a signature event.
+By the end of 2018, the club has grown to 150 members, some of whom are in eastern Washington, Oregon, and British Columbia.
+The annual April Northwest Motorcycle Classic: Vintage Motorcycle Expo has become a premiere event for Northwesterners who have an interest in vintage motorcycles, and the annual summer rally has become a signature event.
 Other premiere events include an annual Mt.
 Baker Run and BBQ, along with local rides.
 The club still puts on a vintage motorcycle show in Anacortes concurrent with the Oyster Run.

 Originally Published: SoundRIDER!/December 2016